 Spencer Farm – Noblesville

 First on our list of Indianapolis sunflower farms is Spencer Farm.
-Spencer Farm’s sunflower experience is open and more beautiful than ever.
+Spencer Farm’s sunflower experience will open in early August!
 Check out their Facebook page for updated information daily.
-Spencer Farm planted these sunflowers for you to explore, take pictures, and cut flowers for an additional cost.
-The blooms are estimated to last through the end of July, so get over there as soon as possible!
-Also, they offer sunflower photography, allowing photographers to bring families to five designated spots for family photo sessions.
-For more information and to book, click here.
+Spencer Farm plants these sunflowers for you to explore, take pictures, and cut flowers for an additional cost.
+The blooms are estimated to last two to three weeks.

-Their hours are 9a-6p Monday thru Saturday, 12-6p on Sundays.
+Their hours are 9:00 am-6:00 pm Monday thru Saturday, 12:00-6:00 pm on Sundays.
 And as always, while you are there, be sure to stop by the farm store for a generous selection of additional produce and sweet treats.

 Tuttle Orchards – Greenfield